 After the ride, we were all going to have dinner at their house (my best friend is the wife).
 So we head over there around 10am.
 Of course, hubby wears long jeans, a nice t-shirt and sneakers.

-As they get ready to leave for their ride, unbeknownst to me, he tried on several different helmets to find one that fit his head comfortably.
+As they get ready to leave for their ride, unbeknownst to me, he tried on several different helmets to find one that fit his head comfortably, even though we are a helmet optional state.
 His buddy also gave him a different pair of sunglasses to wear, aviator, wrap around types, “to keep the bugs out and, you know, made for riding”.
 They left, without saying goodbye.
 One of the few times that has happened.

 About a ½ hour later, the phone rings, my best friend answers.
 I hear her say ‘oh no’ and pretty much leave the room, as I think this is a personal call (and the look on her face was not good).
 I went out to the garage to see the boys and that’s when I noticed that they were gone.
 My best friend comes out and tells me that Hubby had an accident.
 She said that he obviously had a broken arm from what her hubby tells her.